 - How cytoadhesion, both cell-to-cell and cell-to-substrate, impacts upon cancer cell invasion and tumour dissemination.

-I am Professor of Tumour Biology and Deputy Director of Barts Cancer Institute, Queen Mary, University of London.
 Qualifying as a Veterinary Surgeon in 1972, I worked in mixed practice for 1 year before gaining a PhD in Veterinary Pathology in 1976.
-I then worked in the USA, at Frederick Cancer Centre, until 1983, returned to head a laboratory at the ICRF from 1983 – 1993, joined King's College London as "Richard Dimbleby Professor of Cancer Research" from 1993 – 2003 and then moved to Barts and The London School of Medicine, where I am now running down gently to retirement in 2011.
+I then worked in the USA, returned to head a laboratory at the ICR, joined King's College London as "Richard Dimbleby Professor of Cancer Research" and then moved to Barts and The London School of Medicine & Dentistry.

 Among stints on several grants panels and committees, I became Chairman of Cancer Research UK's Biological Sciences Funding Committee in April 2008.
-My research interests lie in how malignant cancers are able to metastasise.
+My research interests settled on how malignant cancers are able to metastasise.

 Tumour angiogenesis is reduced in the Tc1 mouse model of Down's syndrome.
 Reynolds LE, Watson AR, Baker M, Jones TA, D'Amico G, Robinson SD, Joffre C, Garrido-Urbani S, Rodriguez-Manzaneque JC, Martino-Echarri E, Aurrand-Lions M, Sheer D, Dagna-Bricarelli F, Nizetic D, McCabe CJ, Turnell AS, Kermorgant S, Imhof BA, Adams R, Fisher EM, Tybulewicz VL, Hart IR, Hodivala-Dilke KM.
 Nature.
 2010 Jun 10;465(7299):813-7.PMID: 20535211